 Lily Romaine Shank read one of Stuart’s books in 2007 and moved to Phoenix from Minneapolis, Minnesota, in 2008 to study with him.
 She helped Stuart, Patrick, and Denis found the Sanctuary of Tao in 2010.
 She serves as the coordinator of programs and outreach for the organization.
-She also helps teach male and female restoration and dual-cultivation practices.
-In addition to those practices, she’s currently exploring mindfulness and self-compassion, as well as the feminine side of Taoism.
-She presently lives in Minneapolis and offers massage and shiatsu therapy and wellness coaching through her business, Yang Spirit Shiatsu and Wellness.
+Her main focus is cultivating mindfulness and compassion through Taoism.
+She presently lives in Minneapolis and offers massage and shiatsu therapy through her business, Yang Spirit Shiatsu.

 Denis Gendron has been a student of Stuart’s since 1985 and helped found the Sanctuary of Tao.
 With a strong interest in the application of breathing techniques in Tai Chi, Qigong, Dao Yin, and meditation, he’s particularly interested in how these breathing techniques can be incorporated into our day-to-day lives.
 Besides his years of training with Stuart, he is also an accomplished musician, having been a professional drummer and flute-player (he has also written and performed pieces for Sanctuary of Tao).
 On this website, he is featured demonstrating the Four Seasons Qigong exercises.
 Denis offers group and private lessons in Winnipeg, Canada.